COVID-19 Frequently Asked Questions

 - WHAT ARE THE OPTIONS FOR PARKING ON CAMPUS THIS SUMMER FOR GRADUATE STUDENTS?

 - WILL SHARED AND CORE FACILITIES CONTINUE TO BE AVAILABLE FOR USE AS USUAL?

 Under the Plan for the Phased Resumption of On-Campus Research, core facilities will be able to resume operations.
 Consult with core facilities or research labs that host shared equipment to find out if they will be available when you plan to use them.
-See the shared facility's website or contact the facility manager to obtain the hours of operation, which may be limited or have different scheduling constraints than before.
+See the shared facility's website or contact the facility manager to obtain the hours of operation, which may be limited or have new scheduling constraints.

 - WHAT PROCEDURES WILL BE IN PLACE WHEN WORKING WITH LABORATORY ANIMALS?

-Laboratory Animal Resources is establishing guidelines to protect researchers and laboratory animals.
+Laboratory Animal Resources has established guidelines to protect researchers and laboratory animals.
 These include limits on the number of researchers in the animal facilities at any one time, disinfection procedures, and changes in scheduling of animal husbandry staff.
-More information will be posted as it becomes available.

 - SHOULD RESEARCHERS MAINTAIN SOCIAL DISTANCING WITH NON-HUMAN PRIMATES?

-The research macaques are susceptible to infection by SARS-CoV2, causing Covid-19 and this species is known to develop a high fever and respiratory symptoms similar to humans.
+Macaques are susceptible to infection by SARS-CoV2, and this species is known to develop a high fever and respiratory symptoms similar to humans.
 Should our nonhuman primate population come under direct threat of infection, LAR is prepared to transition to new requirements for additional personal protective equipment and procedures for individuals working with the macaques.